iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

 ***IMPORTANT:** All parts from the distribution kit MUST first be transformed into competent cells.
 Once these cells are growing, you can make glycerol stocks and miniprep the plasmids from overnight cultures.
-These miniprepped plasmids are what you will use for GGA reactions.
+These miniprepped plasmids are what you will use for the assembly reactions.
-DO NOT use DNA from the distribution kit directly in a GGA reaction.
+DO NOT use DNA from the distribution kit directly in an assembly reaction.

 ## Day 0
-### On competent cells
+### Competent cells
-In order to replicate copies of your plasmids, you will need to insert the plasmids into _E. coli_ cells.
-Specially prepared cells, **competent cells**, can be _transformed_, a process by which foreign DNA (the plasmid DNA of your constructs) will be taken into the cells.

-There are two general types of competent _E. coli_ cells: chemically competent and electrocompetent.
+There are two general types of [competent _E. coli_ cells](https://en.wikipedia.org/wiki/Transformation_(genetics)#Bacterial): chemically competent and electrocompetent.
 Electrocompetent cells require an electroporator which you may not have access to in your lab.
 So for this bootcamp, we will cover making and using chemically competent cells, since you only need a heated water bath or heat block to transform the plasmids into your cells.